 A ransomware payload would want to make the exfiltrated files unusable to the target so that the target administrators are forced to pay a ransom in order to decrypt their files.
 This could be done using either asymmetric or symmetric encryption.
 This exercise will use symmetric encryption so that the encryption key and decryption key are the same.

-Install the dependencies (e.g. do not add them to the chat), and run the script:
+Install the dependencies (if Aider has not prompted you to do so already), and run the script:

 /run pip install -r requirements.txt